thomasbbrunner/arduino-reverse-engineering/README.md

 ### Looking for strings

-An interesting thing to try is to see which character strings can be found in the program.
-This could give you some good tips on what the program does.
-The `strings` program is very useful here:
+An interesting thing to try is to see which strings can be found in the binary.
+This could give us some hints on what the program does.
+To extract strings run:

 `strings flashdump.bin`